example42/example42.github.io/_drafts/2020-02-xx-controlrepo-workflows.md

       |     |
       feature

+You will statr by creating your own feature branch:

+    git checkout -b <feature_branch>

+At customers we usually recommend to build the name of the branch based upon useer or team name. e.g. `git checkout -b alfke_new_db_role`.

+Additionally we recommend to work with rebase on feature branches instead of merge.
+Rebasing will take care that your feature branch changes are placed after any other productoin changes.

+If you see changes on production branch you need to rebase: `git rebase origin/production`

+Any feature branch should result in a merge request.
+Every merge request should consist of a single commit only.
+Best option is to use `git commit --amend` on any additional change or to squash all commits once your feature is ready to get deployed.

 ## GIT Flow

 But how to proceed, if you want to have Puppet code available for each of your infrastructure stages?